The Johns Hopkins Intensive Global Bioethics Training Program (GBTP) is a month-long training program offered each June.

 Program flyer (download)

-The program, directed by Nancy Kass, ScD and Adnan Hyder, MD, MPH, PhD, combines intensive coursework with applied, skill-oriented learning to develop participants’ knowledge and skills in international research ethics.
+The program, directed by Nancy Kass, ScD and Adnan Hyder, MD, MPH, PhD, combines intensive coursework with applied, skill-oriented learning to enhance participants’ knowledge and skills in international research ethics.

 Program participants are enrolled in two different non-credit week-long intensive courses Foundations of Bioethics and Introduction to Research Ethics (with options to substitute other courses).
 Courses are taught by Berman Institute faculty from the Johns Hopkins University’s world-renowned schools of Medicine, Public Health, Nursing, and Arts & Sciences.